PGCAP

 When can I start the programme?

 Ideally you should start the programme within a few months of starting your new role at the University.
 We offer two starting points throughout the year: September and January.
-We are happy to try and accommodate you in relation to your preferred starting point, but spaces are limited and so we cannot always guarantee your preferred starting date.
+We will try and accommodate your preferred starting point, but we cannot guarantee it as spaces are limited.
 The programme typically takes 2 years to complete and so this should be considered when setting your PDR and ECDP objectives.

 Is there any process for recognising my previous learning, teaching and assessment experience?

 In short – yes!
-More information can be found on this complex issue here.
+More information can be found on this complex issue on the Accreditation of Prior Learning page.
 There are three main ways in which your previous experience can be recognised and potentially contribute towards your completion of PGCAP, or our related degree programme MEd Academic Practice.

 I am on a research contract and do very little any teaching.
 Should I do PGCAP?

-For clarity, there is a requirement to teach for around 30 hours per year whilst on the programme.
-For most participants of ECDP the PGCAP is a required component and should be completed in the first 2 years of your ECDP.
-However, for some research fellows on ECDP it is more appropriate to postpone the requirement to complete PGCAP to a point in your career when your teaching responsibilities have grown.
+There is a requirement to have a teaching related workload of around 30 hours per semester whilst on the programme, at least 10 hours of which should be ‘contact’ with students, so you must meet this minimum requirement to start PGCAP.
+For most participants of ECDP the PGCAP is a required component and should be completed in the first 2 years of your ECDP, however this sometimes clashes with a lack of teaching commitments.
+For example, some research fellows on ECDP do very little teaching but yet should still aim to gain PGCAP.
+In this instance it is more appropriate to postpone engagement with PGCAP until a point in your career when your teaching responsibilities have grown.
 For example, if you are an RCUK or LKAS Fellow then it may be better to postpone your PGCAP until the third or fourth year of your fellowship.
 In any instance, discussions between your mentor, line manager and, if necessary, the Head of Subject: Academic and Digital Development are encouraged.

 I am not on ECDP - can I still complete PGCAP?